-She was born Ruby Myers in 1907 in Pune and was working as a telephone operator when she was approached by Mohan Bhavnani of Kohinoor Films to work in films.
-Though excited by the offer, she turned him down as acting was regarded as quite a dubious profession for women those days.
+Sulochana was born Ruby Myers in 1907 in Pune and was working as a telephone operator when she was approached by Mohan Bhavnani of Kohinoor Films to work in films.
+Though excited by the offer, she initially turned him down as acting was regarded as quite a dubious profession for women those days.
 However Bhavnani persisted with his offer and she finally agreed, despite having no knowledge of acting whatsoever.
-She became a star under Bhavnani’s direction at Kohinoor before moving on to the Imperial Film Company where she became the highest paid movie star in the country.
+She became a star under Bhavnani’s direction at Kohinoor before moving on to the Imperial Film Company owned by Ardershir Irani where she became the highest paid movie star in the country.

 Among her popular films were Typist Girl (1926), Balidaan (1927) and most famously, Wildcat of Bombay (1927) where she essayed eight roles including a gardener, a policeman, a Hyderabadi gentleman, a street urchin, a banana seller and a European blonde!

 Three romantic super hits in 1928-29 with director RS Chaudhari – Madhuri (1928), Anarkali (1928) and Indira BA (1929) saw her at her peak of fame in the silent film era.
-In fact so widespread was her fame that when a short film on Mahatma Gandhi inaugurating a khadi exhibition was shown, alongside it was added a hugely popular dance of Sulochana’s from Madhuri, synchronised with sound effects.
+In fact so widespread was her fame that when a short film on Mahatma Gandhi inaugurating a khadi exhibition was shown, a hugely popular dance of Sulochana’s from Madhuri was added alongside it and synchronised with sound effects.

 With the coming of sound Sulochana suddenly found a lull in her career, as it now required an actor to be proficient in Hindustani.
 Taking a year off to learn the language, she made a grand comeback with the talkie version of Madhuri (1932).